Terrorist charge for attempted suicide. Who are Anton Zhuchkov and Vladimir Sergeev?

 You can also transfer funds to support Zhuchkov and Sergeev to PayPal and Solidarity Zone crypto wallets with the obligatory indication of the purpose of the payment:

-Cryptocurrency (write to us at if you transfer cryptocurrency to support Sergeev or Zhuchkov): or .
+Cryptocurrency (write to us at solidarity_zone@riseup.net if you transfer cryptocurrency to support Sergeev or Zhuchkov): here or here.

 Address for letters: